-- optional or elective surgery—a procedure you choose to have, which may not necessarily but could be essential to continue a good quality of life.
+A procedure you choose to have, which may not necessarily but could be essential to continue a good quality of life.
 An example would be to have an unsightly mole or wart removed.

-- urgent or emergency surgery—this type of surgery is done in reaction to an urgent medical condition, such as acute appendicitis.
+This type of surgery is done in reaction to an urgent medical condition, such as acute appendicitis.

 - A surgical diagnosis is made after medical tests and evaluations reveal a condition requiring surgery.

 - The preoperative management phase begins from the time surgery is decided to the point when the patient is brought to the operating room.

 - The intraoperative care phase lasts from the time the patient enters the operating room to when the patient goes to the recovery room.